sebastian-meckovski/CNC-File-Editor/README.md

 # CNC File Editor (.NET WPF version)

-The CNC File Editor is a versatile tool tailored for efficient manipulation of .hop and .txt files, crucial for CNC machine operation.
+A Python version of this application can be found [here](https://github.com/sebastian-meckovski/CNC-File-Editor-QT5) The CNC File Editor is a versatile tool tailored for efficient manipulation of .hop and .txt files, crucial for CNC machine operation.